iGio90/android_packages_apps_BamCleaner/README.md

-BamSizer, original developed by SlimROM Team.
+Bam Cleaner: original developed by SlimROM Team.
 This is just a stripped version of their amazing SlimCenter.
 Stripped the ota part and leave the sizer part.